"I just do not know where to begin."

 "I am just so overwhelmed, I do not know where to start."

 If you have not used an item or seen it in a year, consider if it is time to give it away.

 Simple Start Ideas

-11.)
-Keep a container on hand to place items for donation in.
-Place in garage or a space where items can easily be placed for donation.
+- Keep a container on hand to place items for donation in.
+Place in the garage or space where items can easily be placed for donation.